-The father's voice on the other end of the Parental Support Line sounded exhausted and overwhelmed when he said, "I know you told me that I have to hold my child accountable, but what exactly does that mean?”
+The father’s voice on the other end of the 1-on-1 Coaching sounded exhausted and overwhelmed when he said, "I know you told me that I have to hold my child accountable, but what exactly does that mean?”

 It’s an excellent question, and one that we receive often on the Support Line.
 You’ve probably noticed that we talk a lot about “accountability” in Empowering Parents, as well.
 But have you ever wondered what it really means to hold your child accountable?

 It’s never too early—and it’s never too late—to start a Culture of Accountability in your home.

 I think it’s often helpful for parents to break big concepts down into bite-sized pieces in order to fully understand them.
 The word “accountable” itself means responsible, or taking responsibility for one’s actions.
 So when we’re talking about our kids, the question becomes, how will you make sure your child accounts for his or her actions?
 In other words, how will your child take responsibility for their behavior after the fact?
 And how can we help them think about that responsibility before they behave inappropriately?